Our Blog | The Intern Group | Internship Tips & Advice

 Written by Admin | Jan 14, 2020 12:00:00 AM

-It’s not exactly the Kübler-Ross model, but there’s definitely phases to living abroad.
-Learn more about what to expect during your international adventure and take a look at these 5 stages of living abroad.
+It’s not exactly the Kübler-Ross model, but there are phases to living abroad.
+Learn more about what to expect during your international adventure and take a look at these 5 stages of living overseas.
 Individual results may vary.

 1. Culture Shock

-The initial arrival and subsequent weeks to your country abroad will be full of surprises and excitement.
-Getting on your feet will take longer for some interns more than others.
-Those who are accustomed to living in quieter, rural areas may have a harder time adjusting to the noise and bustle of a city and the public transportation on top of all the cultural differences of a foreign country.
-Usually, the stage of culture shock is also accompanied by a sense of wonder and amazement.
-New tastes, new smells, new sights, new people, new languages… It’s all so and foreign and different!
-The culture shock stage is an exhilarating but sometimes overwhelming phase of living abroad.
+The initial arrival and subsequent weeks in your country abroad will be full of surprises and anticipation.
+Getting on your feet in a new environment or country will take longer for some interns than others.
+For example, those accustomed to living in quieter, rural areas may have a harder time adjusting to the noise and bustle of a city and navigating the public transport on top of all the cultural differences of a foreign country.
+Usually, the stage of culture shock is accompanied by a sense of wonder and amazement.
+New tastes, new smells, new sights, new people, new languages… It’s all so foreign and different!
+The culture shock stage is an exhilarating but sometimes overwhelming phase of living, working, and interning abroad.

 2. Homesickness